 We can strip out that unneeded data often reducing file sizes by sometimes 80+%.
 This can have a profound impact on site performance.
-Too often I see sites loading images over 1mb.
-Unless you’re running an art or photography store (where highest possible quality can matter), that is ridiculous in this age.
-Many common CMS’s have now have built-in or plugin capabilities to handle image compression but I still come across those uncommon or legacy CMS’s that don’t and you need to use FTP.
+Too often I see sites loading images over 1MB.
+Unless you’re running an art or photography store (where the highest possible quality can matter), that is ridiculous in this age.
+Many common CMS’s now have built-in or plugin capabilities to handle image compression but I still come across those uncommon or legacy CMS’s that don’t and you need to use FTP.
 In that case, you need this tutorial!

-In this tutorial I’m going to show you how easy it is to setup an automated process to download new images for the day, compress them and then upload them back to the server.
+In this tutorial, I’m going to show you how easy it is to set up an automated process to download new images for the day, compress them and then upload them back to the server.
 All for free!

 Requirements and Assumptions

 - Python 3 is installed and basic Python syntax understood

 - Access to a Linux installation (I recommend Ubuntu) or Google Cloud Platform (some alliterations will need to be made)